sjoquist/FundManager/README.md

 # fundmanager
-Online stockmarket simulation.
+FundManager, an online stockmarket simulation.

-Start by making an account and set your start trading capital.
+1. Start by making an account and set your start trading capital.

-Afterwards, search for the stock which you're interrested in purchasing.
+2. Search for the stock which you're interrested in purchasing.

-Buy, watch them grow, and sell!
+3. Buy, watch them grow, and sell!